 October 10th, 2017

 - We removed the backup expiry entries from the activity logs for all applications in the Mendix Cloud, as we found they cluttered the overview and did not provide any useful information to users.

 - We fixed an issue where a user who signed up to Mendix would get an error page in Internet Explorer and Microsoft Edge.

 September 28th, 2017

-Improved the robustness of the Deploy API: Occasional failures that occured while starting/stopping an environment via the Deploy API no longer occur.
+- Improved the robustness of the Deploy API: Occasional failures that occurred while starting/stopping an environment via the Deploy API no longer occur.

-We fixed a problem where Team Server branches that were committed without the Mendix Modeler were hidden in the Cloud Portal.
+- We fixed a problem where Team Server branches that were committed without the Mendix Modeler were hidden in the Developer Portal.